chn-lee-yumi/MaterialSearch/README_EN.md

 ```

 Note: It is no recommended to set `ASSETS_PATH` as remote directory such as SMB/NFS, which may slow your scanning speed.

-## Pexels Video Search Functionality Instructions

-[Download the database](https://drive.google.com/file/d/1LZAI7QuTxiNgLzpp_6s5zIQdwb9AlxQ1/view?usp=sharing) and unzip to the root directory of this repo, and then restart the program.
-Then you can search Pexels videos.

-Note: This database uses `OFA-Sys/chinese-clip-vit-base-patch16` model.
-If you use other models, this function will not work correctly.

 ## Troubleshooting